pineymd/hello-world/README.md

 # hello-world
-Just change by guide
+Just changed by guide
-like Vecle Dynamics and Robotics
+I like Vehcle Dynamics and Robotics